I’m a firm believer that books can help us feel better. This couldn’t be more true than with the fun and lighthearted books in this post.

 If you’re looking for something quirky and charming, Legends & Lattes is a fun, incredibly lighthearted, and comfy read about following your dreams into new and unfamiliar places.
 This book is slice-of-life meets modern fantasy, which turns out to be delightful.

 Genevieve Gornichec, author of The Witch’s Heart, writes: “Take a break from epic battles and saving the world.
 Legends & Lattes is a low-stakes fantasy that delivers exactly what’s advertised: a wholesome, cozy novel that feels like a warm hug.
 This is my new comfort read.”

-For more lighthearted books, why not browse the recommendations in these posts next?
+For more lighthearted and happy books, why not browse the recommendations in these posts next?